googleforgames/agones/README.md

 ## Installation
 `kubectl apply -f install.yaml`

-If you are running your own Docker repository, make a local copy of install.yaml and edit to match your settings.
+If you are running your own Docker repository or want to install a specific version, make a local copy of install.yaml and edit to match your settings.

 ## Usage